kal40/pokedex/README.md

 ## Deployment

 Create a GithHub account if you dont't have one and fork my repository.
-Then on GitHub go to your forked repository and under the `Settings -> Pages -> Build and deployment -> Branch` choose hte master barnch and `Save`.
+Then on GitHub go to your forked repository and under the `Settings -> Pages -> Build and deployment -> Branch` choose the master branch and `Save`.
 After a minute you can check your live copy of my app.

 Or,